 Classification: Full-Time | Non-Exempt

-Salary & Benefits: $52,000 to $56,000.
-The Center offers a comprehensive benefits package that includes medical, dental, vision, 401K with an employer contribution, voluntary life and LTD/STD insurance, paid parental, family care and gender affirming healthcare leave.
+Salary & Benefits: $55,000 to $60,000.
+The Center offers a competitive benefits package that includes medical, dental, vision, 401k with employer contribution, voluntary life, short-term, and long-term disability insurance, paid parental, family care, and gender affirming healthcare leave.
 We also offer a generous paid time off policy.

 Schedule: Generally Monday through Friday.
-Work days and hours may shift depending on scheduling needs; typical schedule will be 10:00 a.m. to 6:00 p.m.; flexibility required.
+Work week and hours fluctuate based on events schedule and will include evenings and weekends on a regular basis; typical schedule will be 10:00 a.m. to 6:00 p.m.; flexibility required.

 Essential Duties and Responsibilities:

 The Center is subject to the Department of Health and Mental Hygiene’s Commissioner’s Order requiring COVID-19 Vaccination or Testing for Staff in Residential and Congregate Settings announced August 10, 2021 from New York City’s Department of Health and Mental Hygiene.
 The Center is required to comply with this order because we have a number of contracts with New York City.

 All current and new staff must either provide a one-time verification that they are fully vaccinated with either a single-dose of an FDA- or WHO-approved one-dose COVID-19 vaccine or the second dose of an FDA- or WHO-approved two-dose vaccine.
 Those who do not provide documentation of their vaccination status must provide documentation of a negative PCR test every 7 days.